HyperKids/brown-orchestra-blog/README.md

 ### 3. Appropriately name your file
 Our convention is `YYYY-MM-DD-post-title`.
 Your post will be available at `/news/YYYY-MM-DD/post-title`.
 ### 4. Review your work
-Make sure your work conforms to the (Brown University Editorial Style Guide)[https://www.brown.edu/university-identity/editorial-style-guide].
+Make sure your work conforms to the [Brown University Editorial Style Guide](https://www.brown.edu/university-identity/editorial-style-guide).
 It's also good to review for grammatical errors.
 ### 5. Create a pull request
 Contact one of our webmasters if you need help.
 ## Creating an Author Profile